arifsuhan/ajke_ki_bar/README.md

-### ajke_ki_bar
+### What day is today?
+**আজকে কি বার?**
-Find to find out the Day of the Week For Any Date from Gregorian calendar, Bangla and Arabic one.
+- Find to find out the Day of the Week For Any Date from Gregorian calendar, Bangla and Arabic one.

 **Approach**
 1. Keep Calender in Database - worse solution